Framework for the Future: A Catalyst for Coherence and Collective Efficacy

 Our Learner-Centered Collaborative facilitators use the human-centered Design Thinking protocol to support partners in co-authoring their Framework for the Future.

-• Continuing in a collaborative effort, the Guiding Coalition concludes the interactive design effort by prototyping and testing the organization’s Learner Profile and Learning Model.
+- The next phase is to draft or refresh the Mission, Vision, Values, Portrait of a Learner, and Learning Model that will define the vision for the system.
+Continuing in a collaborative effort, the Guiding Coalition concludes the interactive design effort by prototyping and testing the organization’s Big Moves.

-Going beyond the traditional guiding statements that define an organization’s “Why,” which includes the mission, vision, and core values, the Framework for the Future also includes a Learner Profile and Learning Model, which help put the why and how into action.
+Going beyond the traditional guiding statements that define an organization’s “Why” (which includes the mission, vision, and core values), the Framework for the Future also includes a Portrait of a Learner and Learning Model, which operationalizes the ecosystem’s vision and goals and fosters coherence across the system.

-The Learner Profile clearly defines the priority of whole-learner outcomes and serves as a catalyst to transform the organization’s systems, processes, and structures to support the new metrics for learner success.
-In short, the Learner Profile is a shortlist of interdisciplinary learner outcomes, such as Effective Communicator, that are accompanied by succinctly stated associated competencies to ensure everyone in the ecosystem grasps with clarity how student success is defined.
+The Portrait of a Learner clearly defines the priority of whole-learner outcomes and serves as a catalyst to transform the organization’s systems, processes, and structures to support the new metrics for learner success.
+It is a short list of interdisciplinary learner outcomes, such as Effective Communicator, that are accompanied by succinctly stated associated competencies to ensure everyone in the ecosystem grasps how student success is defined.

 To support the development of the priority whole learner outcomes is the methodically crafted Learning Model that is also co-authored by the Guiding Coalition and found in the Framework for the Future.

 The Learning Model shapes the path for the learning experiences needed to achieve the defined whole-learner outcomes.
-In the same spirit that the Learner Profile shapes the organization’s systems, processes, and structures, the Learning Model serves as a GPS and guides educators to support students in developing and demonstrating the Learner Profile outcomes and serves as a framework for pedagogical change.
+In the same spirit that the Portrait of a Learner shapes the organization’s systems, processes, and structures, the Learning Model serves as a GPS and guides educators to support students in developing and demonstrating the Portrait of a Learner outcomes and serves as a framework for pedagogical change.

 References